ArasLabs/aras-send-to/README.md

 Download the MSI Installer and run the .msi.
 This will install just one single file in your SendTo Folder, nothing else.

 Open Windows Explorer, right click on a file and click on SendTo - Aras Innovator.
-You dont need to download the Visual Studio Project if you dont want to make modifications in the code.
+You don't need to download the Visual Studio Project if you don't want to make modifications in the code.

 ## Usage